 You are required to have a current email address on file with Sea Tow so we may notify you of events, including notification of an upcoming automatic renewal or declination.
 All such notices will be sent to that email address.
 No printed mailings will be done.
 It is the member’s ongoing responsibility to keep all information on file with Sea Tow up to date and to modify such information immediately upon a change.
 Prior to each renewal period an email will be sent informing you of upcoming renewal date.
 The date and amount of the charge are available at any time by logging into your account on seatow.com.

 Upon such automatic renewal, the credit, debit or bank card on file with Sea Tow will automatically be charged the membership fee(s) at the then current rate for the membership option(s) selected by member.
 Should your credit, debit, or bank card be declined the membership(s) will not be renewed, you will be notified via email, and it is the member’s responsibility to contact Sea Tow to provide updated payment information in order to renew the membership(s) by logging into your account on www.seatow.com and renewing or calling Sea Tow at 1-800-4-SEATOW (800-473-2869).

-This agreement is entered into in New York, and New York law applies.
+This agreement is entered in New York, and New York law applies.
 Members may only raise a claim concerning or arising under this Agreement in the Courts of the State of New York.